k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 | `PHYSICAL_FK`     | When true, FKs are physically created in schema (default: true). |
 | `REMOTE_IID`      | Optional.
 Used for renaming the IID in the target schema or file.       |

-This flexible export/import system allows teams to move LUIs between environments efficiently using either database or file-based approaches.
+This flexible export/import system allows teams to efficiently move LUIs across environments, using either database- or file-based approaches.

 ### MDB Size

-Fabric provides the **MDB_SIZE** command to return the size of one or several MDB.
+Fabric provides the **MDB_SIZE** command to return the size of one or several MDBs.
 The syntax is:

 * Return the size of the specified instance: